How to Create a Book Index: Step-by-Step Guide

 Subjects and names integrated into a single alphabetical list

-Most common format for general books
+When to use: Most common format for general books

 Analytical Index